ki-editor/ki-editor/docs/src/normal-mode/other-movements.md

 - `ctrl+o`: Go back
 - `ctrl+i`/`tab`: Go forward

-`[` is useful when you messed up the current selection, especially when you are using [Syntax Node](./selection-modes/syntax-node-based.md#syntax-node), and expanding the current selection to parent node.
+`ctrl+o` is useful when you messed up the current selection, especially when you are using [Syntax Node](./selection-modes/syntax-node-based.md#syntax-node), and expanding the current selection to parent node.

-Simply press `[` to restore the selection to the previous state.
+Simply press `ctrl+o` to restore the selection to the previous state.
-Press `]` to restore the selection to the current state.
+Press `ctrl+i`/`tab` to restore the selection to the current state.

 ## Cycle primary selection